xerzo/telefication/README.txt

 Feature List:

-*   Send notification to user or group.
+*   Send notification to Telegram user or group.
+*   Send email subject as a Telegram notification.
+*   Send email body as a Telegram notification.
+*   Display recipient email address in notifications.
-*   Send only Woocommerce detailed new order notification
+*   Send only Woocommerce detailed new order notification to Telegram.

 == Installation ==